NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 We are going to use this app as our starting point.
 We are going to **clone** the app.
-Have a look at the inputs for **tapis apps clone** with the following:
+Have a look at the inputs for **tapis apps clone** using the following command:

 .. code::

       tapis apps clone -h

-After having reviewed results of previous, you should be able to understand the following.
+After having reviewed the results retrurned by the previous command, you should be able to understand the following.
 The command to clone is some **modifications based on your account**, i.e. the -e refers to the execution service and for that you need to enter the **id** of the execution service you created in step 1 (the id was on line 37).
 Also replace YOUR_NAME with yor login name:

 .. code::